 “It is horrible, but no one knows you have it unless you tell them.
 If you say you are dizzy, they freak out and start asking if you’ve seen a doctor and then the anxiety gets worse,” commented Tori on the isolation that came with her chronic illness.

 In the course of her illness, Tori saw 5 doctors and spent $2,000 in medical expenses.
-Sick of no answers, Tori decided to take matters into her own hands and came to CrowdMed.
+Sick of no answers, Tori decided to take matters into her own hands and turned to CrowdMed.

 With CrowdMed, Tori was presented with possible diagnosis that no doctor had thought to suggest to her and one of them was correct: Persistent Postural-Perceptual Dizziness.